emirot/blog/blog/content/posts/ticker_golang.md

 ## Tickers

-I was looking into timers and I came accross [tickers](https://golang.org/src/time/tick.go).
+I was looking into timers and I came across [tickers](https://golang.org/src/time/tick.go).
 Basically they allow you to trigger an event at a regular time interval.
 One simple example could be some kind of monitoring.